 - Stage IIIB: One or more tumors of any size that have either spread to nearby organs other than the gallbladder, or broken through the lining of the peritoneal cavity

 - Stage IIIC: The cancer has spread to nearby lymph nodes

 - Stage IV: The cancer has spread beyond the liver to other areas of the body such as the bones or lungs.
 The tumors may be any size and may also have spread to nearby blood vessels and/or lymph nodes.

-Your care is provided by multiple specialists at UCSD.
+Your care is provided by multiple specialists at UC San Diego Health.
 You may receive neoadjuvant therapy, which is chemotherapy (drugs), radiation therapy -- or a combination of the two -- delivered prior to surgery, with a goal of shrinking the tumor and making surgery less radical.
-UCSD has every specialist to handle all treatment options available to liver cancer patients.
+We have every specialist to handle all treatment options available to liver cancer patients.

 - Interventional radiologist Dr. Steven Rose may perform radiofrequency ablation, which destroys tumors by heating them to high temperatures

 - Surgeon Dr. Andrew Lowy may extract a portion of your liver with a minimally invasive procedure that allows a faster recovery.
 Our liver surgery team is also experienced in the use of minimally invasive ablation of liver tumors.